Who is the Speaker of the House of Commons?

 One of the most important, albeit very rarely used, powers the Speaker has is to exercise the casting vote in the event of a draw.
 The use of this power is governed by a long-standing principle aimed at maintaining the Speaker’s impartiality, namely that they should not vote against the overall majority.
 The Speaker should vote in favour of allowing further discussion and avoid making final decisions (he should not create a majority where no majority existed before) by a casting vote.
 In practice, this means that a tie at second reading should be resolved by the Speaker voting for the bill – on the basis that there will then be opportunity for further discussion.
 At third reading they would vote against, on the basis that the law should not be changed except with the will of the entire House.
 It can be less clear-cut how the Speaker should cast their deciding vote on a motion.

 This power was used seven times between 1974 and 1979.
 It was almost needed when the Callaghan Government was defeated on a vote of confidence of 311 versus 310.
 It was most recently exercised on 22 July 1993 during the parliamentary vote on the Maastricht Treaty, when votes were tied on 317.
 The then Speaker Betty Boothroyd voted against the Leader of the Opposition’s amendment on the basis that the decision should only be taken by a majority.
 But the Government lost the vote on the motion itself.
-The current Speaker, John Bercow, cast a deciding vote on 3 April on a motion to hold further indicative votes on different Brexit options He said that ‘in accordance with precedent and on the principle that important decisions should not be taken except by a majority, I cast my vote with the Noes.’
+The former Speaker, John Bercow, cast a deciding vote on 3 April 2019 on a motion to hold further indicative votes on different Brexit options He said that ‘in accordance with precedent and on the principle that important decisions should not be taken except by a majority, I cast my vote with the Noes.’

 Upholding parliamentary rules